 For more information on Physical Activity please see our Physical Activity and Sport pages.

 Social Emotional Mental Health (SEMH)

 We place a very high priority on support for the mental health and emotional wellbeing of our children, staff and families.
-Our Relationships and Health Education curriculum and ethos contribute to an established whole school approach to promoting and supporting mental health.
+Our PSHE curriculum as well as our whole school ethos contribute to an established whole school approach to promoting and supporting mental health.

 Children across school take part in regular lessons relating to mental health and emotional wellbeing - see the MindMate theme within our Relationships and Heath Education curriculum.